 What You Need In Your Learning Management Suite

-Approximately 40% of US training organizations report that the have an LMS installed, but are they getting the most out of their learning management suite?
+Approximately 40% of US training organizations report that they have an LMS installed, but are they getting the most out of their learning management suite?
 A learning management system is an infrastructure that centralizes instructional content and handles course administration, tracking, reporting, and more.
 The learning management suite is a set of instructional programs that deliver consistent, branded content to the learner.

 What do you need from a learning management suite?

-You want a learning management platform that offers an extensive list of functions while also maintaining a minimalistic and easy-to-use interface.
-You want your LMS to offer a “suite” of features that are interactive, collaborative, and compatible to ensure your users best learn the educational material.
+You want a learning management platform that offers an extensive list of functions while maintaining a minimalistic and easy-to-use interface.
+You want your LMS to offer a “suite” of interactive, collaborative, and compatible features to ensure your users best learn the educational material.

 Your learning management suite should offer an array of courses that meet different training needs of your business.
 With an array of courses, there should be unique content that keeps the learner engaged with the material.
 This means that your learning management suite should use a variety of platforms, like video, audio, blogs, educational tools, quizzes, assessments, and games.